Noel Gallagher's High Flying Birds: Back the Way We Came: Vol. 1 and Council Skies (2021–present)

-Council Skies (2023–present)

 Following the release of the compilation, Gallagher began work on the next High Flying Birds album, releasing two demos of songs to come to celebrate each new year during the heights of the pandemic.
 The songs were "We're Gonna Get There in the End" (31 December 2020) and "Trying to Find a World That's Been and Gone, Part One" (1 January 2022).
-The first official single from the upcoming album, "Pretty Boy", featuring additional guitars by Johnny Marr, was released on 31 October 2022.
-On 17 January 2023, “Easy Now” was released as the album’s second single, along with its title of Council Skies and a release date for the forthcoming album as 2 June 2023.
+"Pretty Boy", the first official single from the group's fourth album featuring additional guitars by Johnny Marr, was released on 31 October 2022.
+On 17 January 2023, "Easy Now" was released as the album's second single, along with its title of Council Skies and its release date, 2 June 2023.
 In February 2023, the band announced their Summer 2023 co-headline North American tour with Garbage featuring Metric as special guests.
+On 21 September 2023, the concert film Live at Wythenshawe Park, Manchester was released.